LiftOffLLC/Gheroku/README.md

-# What is it #
+# About Gheroku #

-A simple application to auto-deploy code to Heroku whenever any code is pushed to a "Specified" branch.
+Ruby based web application to auto-deploy code to Heroku whenever any code is pushed to a "Specified" branch.
 Currently, Github is the supported versioning system.

-# Installation #
+# Setting up the box for Gheroku #

-1. Generate SSH Keys:-
+1. Generate SSH Keys - so we can add to get Read Access to Repo
  * cd ~/.ssh
  * ssh-keygen -t rsa -C "your_email@example.com"
  * ssh-add ~/.ssh/id_rsa